ABUDevelopers-Club/ABUDevelopers-Club/README.md

 ## Hi there 👋

-Here's a GitHub bio based on the provided information for Ahmadu Bello University Developers (ABUDevs):

 ---

 **ABUDevs**
-*Ahmadu Bello University Developers*
+*Ahmadu Bello University Developers Club*

 🌍 **About Us**
 ABUDevs is a vibrant, student-led technology club founded in 2015 at Ahmadu Bello University, Zaria, Nigeria.
 With over 500 active members, we are a thriving community dedicated to fostering creativity, innovation, and collaboration among students passionate about technology.